coreweave/tensorizer/README.md

 )
 ```

-It should produce output similar to the following:
+It should produce output similar to the following, with GPT-J-6B:
 ```
 Deserialized model in 6.25 seconds
 Test Output: ¡Hola!
 Encantado de conocerte. hoy voy a comentar por primera